opensource4you/astraea/README.md

 6. --producers: the number of producers (threads).
 Default: 1
 7. --run.until: the total number of records sent by the producers.
 Default: 1000records
 8. --record.size: the (bound of) record size in byte.
 Default: 1 KiB
-9. --fixed.size: the flag to let all records have the same size
-10. --prop.file: the path to property file.
+9. --prop.file: the path to property file.
-11. --partitioner: the partitioner to use in producers
+10. --partitioner: the partitioner to use in producers
+11. --createCSV: put the metrics into a csv file if this flag is set.
+Default: false
+12. --compression: the compression algorithm used by producer.
+Available algorithm are none, gzip, snappy, lz4, and zstd.
+Default: (NONE)
-12. --jmx.servers: the jmx server addresses of the brokers
+13. --jmx.servers: the jmx server addresses of the brokers
-13. --key.distribution: Name of the distribution.
-Available distribution names: "uniform", "zipfian", "latest".
+14. --key.distribution: name of the distribution on key.
+Available distribution names: "uniform", "zipfian", "latest", "fixed".
 Default: (No key)
+15. --size.distribution: name of the distribution on value size.
+Available distribution names: "uniform", "zipfian", "latest", "fixed".
+Default: "uniform"
+16. --specify.broker: list of broker IDs to produce records to.
+Default: (Do Not Specify)

 ---